 What was your path here?

 In high school, I developed a love of science thanks to the guidance of dedicated, talented, and knowledgeable teachers in the International Baccalaureate program.
 Outside of school, I was passionate about environmental issues, healthcare accessibility, and Indigenous rights.
-I was an award recipient and later a master of ceremonies for the Manitoba Aboriginal Youth Achievement Awards, served as the president of my school’s Environmental Action Committee, and worked with Youth in Philanthropy, a local community development organization.
+I was an award recipient and later a master of ceremonies for the Manitoba Indigenous Youth Achievement Awards, served as the president of my school’s Environmental Action Committee, and worked with Youth in Philanthropy, a local community development organization.

 When I won the Loran Scholars Award in my senior year of high school, the country opened up to me in a way that it never had before.
 I now had the means to study at any university in Canada.
 After very careful consideration, I decided that I wanted to attend UBC.